jeffpar/pcjs/blog/_posts/2022/2022-12-28-spying-on-minix.md

     File system panic: Diskette in drive 0 is not root file system

 The solution: slow the CPU down.
-I inadvertently solved this problem on a 233Mhz Pentium, thanks to an unintentional bug in my [SPY Debugger](https://github.com/jeffpar/spy): it had incorrectly left CPU's trace flag set, which meant that every instruction was being traced, and therefore running much slower than normal.
+I inadvertently solved this problem on a 233Mhz Pentium, thanks to an unintentional bug in my [SPY Debugger](https://github.com/jeffpar/spy): it had incorrectly left the CPU's trace flag set, which meant that every instruction was being traced, and therefore running much slower than normal.
 A happy coincidence of this bug was that the "disk error" disappeared and MINIX successfully loaded.